Jade3375/stoatbot.js/README.md

 yarn add stoatbot.js
 ```

+## voice support

+voice is supported via ffmpeg, please install before attempting any voice related features
+addtional audio processing libaries will be looked into at a future date

 ## Basic Setup

 Below is an example of how to set up a basic bot using `stoatbot.js`: